 Are forensic accountants in demand?
-This was a question I got routinely when I started my own Virtual CFO and Forensic Accounting firm.
+What exactly do they do?
+These are questions I got routinely when I started my own Virtual CFO and Forensic Accounting firm.
 The Virtual CFO services made sense, but the demand for forensic accountants seemed strange.
 I quoted a few statistics from the Association of Certified Fraud Examiners Report to the Nations.
 Per the most recent report, there were approximately 2,700 fraud cases worldwide in 2018 amounting to $7 Billion in losses.
 That’s billion, with a ‘B’.
 And of those losses, the majority were due to lack of internal controls.
 The amount of work hours completed by forensic accountants to reach that conclusion is huge.

 Initial Investigation by a Certified Forensic Accountant

 One of the most misleading aspects of the reported fraud cases is that the $7 Billion doesn’t include cases where the forensic accountants did not find any issues.
 While it is noteworthy when a certified forensic accountant discovers and reports on fraud, it is also noteworthy when they exonerate someone who has been falsely accused.
 Our laws indicate that an individual is innocent until proven guilty.
 However, in the fraud world the moniker of ‘embezzler’ is one of accused guilt even if not intended.
 The forensic accountant wades through all the hearsay of an investigation and focuses solely on the facts.

 Services Performed by Forensic Accountants

 Everyone knows about fraud, and more specifically about embezzlement.
 However, some services that are primarily performed by a forensic accountant are: